-The test is assessed by an external moderator, an internal moderator, and the student's own teacher.
-A single combined grade is awarded under the currently applicable marking scale.
+The test is assessed by an external moderator, an internal moderator, and up to two of the student's own teachers.
+The composition of the assessors must reflect the student's focus areas during the Master's programme.
+A single grade is awarded under the currently applicable marking scale.